Advanced Data Analysis with Xert

 - Is my fitness improving?

-- What should I look to improve?
+- What should I focus on improving?

 Analyzing the Overall Ride